pfalcon/pycopy/docs/reference/packages.rst

 Distribution packages, package management, and deploying applications
 =====================================================================

-Just as the "big" Python, MicroPython supports creation of "third party" packages, distributing them, and easily installing them in each user's environment.
+Just as the "big" Python, Pycopy supports creation of "third party" packages, distributing them, and easily installing them in each user's environment.
 This chapter discusses how these actions are achieved.
 Some familiarity with Python packaging is recommended.